-what to do if your dog has a seizure
+Would you know what to do if your dog had a seizure?

 For pet owners, seizures caused by epilepsy or other medical conditions can be a frightening problem.
 Demystifying seizures can not only help your pet, but can also help your veterinarian in diagnosing the cause of your pet’s seizures and developing an appropriate treatment plan.